RetroNick2020/raster-master/README.md

 Feb 15 - 2021
 I have managed to Port 90% of the program features.
 I also managed to include some features not in the original.
 There are a few main pieces of code that have hard paths.
 Cleaning up code so that it can be compiled on other systems.
 Not cleaning up to make pretty!

+Feb 17 - 2021
+I have release version - all code uploaded